 There’s so much that inspires me about working for NRC, but helping people undertake their journey is such an honour.
 The change in them from the point at which they first make contact to the time they leave is wonderful to see.
 It’s what keeps all of us coming into the centre every day; being a part of that journey is a real privilege.

 There’s not really any such thing as a typical day in my role, but my job is currently heavily focussed on delivering the training to potential new recruits.
-I’m also constantly developing our training package to make it better and more relevant to the challenges we’re encountering in society; it’s important to be open to change and fluid with the service we offer.
+I’m also constantly developing our training package to make it better and more relevant to the challenges we’re encountering in society’s important to be open to change and fluid with the service we offer.

 I provide counselling to clients in NRC and, in GP surgeries for anyone who is unable to access our building.
 I also answer calls and sometimes get involved in-between sessions if additional support is needed.
 This extends to the counsellors if required, and I’m always on hand just in case they need someone to talk to.